Every day someone leaves a job and asks, “should I rollover my 401k?”

 It’s a specific type of traditional IRA where you can stash your old 401k funds.
 What’s great about this move is that there are no penalties, no taxes, and if you use the right broker, you get a lot more control over your money with much few expenses than if you left the money in your 401k.

-Note that even though this is the best way for most people to rollover their 401k, there are some reasons not to do a rollover, as Mike from Oblivious Investor points out.
+Note that even though this is the best way for most people to rollover their 401k, there are some reasons not to do a rollover: you’re retiring early, there are stock options in your 401k, or you’re planning a Roth conversion.
+If that’s the case, discuss it with your CPA before making the rollover.

 Should I Rollover My 401k to a New 401K?